Celebrating, Practicing, and Integrating the Most Ancient of Human Skills

 Re-Discover and Explore the most ancient aspects of your Humanness

 Learn to Communicate effectively and beautifully with the Life around you.

 Join Ancestral Rhythms Guide Herman Kathan and Ancestral Skills Guide “Cannon” in this Authentically Empowering Journey of Transformation.

-As a musician, composer and teacher, Herman Kathan focuses on percussive traditions from West Africa, South and Central America and Asia.
-His 35 year musical career has engaged him in intense study of West African Malinke, Brazilian Candomblé, Berimbao grooves, Krin rhythms, Cuban conga music and Ugandan Amadinda music.
-In addition to detailed musical knowledge, Herman Kathan can impart insights into the mental, emotional and philosophical structures of this music.
+As a musician, composer, and teacher, Herman Kathan focuses on percussive traditions from West Africa, South and Central America and Asia.
+His 35 year musical career has engaged him in intense study of West African Malinke rhythms, Brazilian Candomblé culture, Berimbao grooves, Krin rhythms, Cuban conga music, and Ugandan Amadinda music.
+In addition to detailed musical knowledge, Herman Kathan can impart insights into the mental, emotional and philosophical structures of this music, and beyond.
 As a musician he has founded and directs various ensembles, most notably Busch-Werk and Tympana, and has performed and toured with Mamady Keita, Famoudou Konaté, Soungalo Coulibaly, and Nippy Noya.
 Herman lives in Germany and teaches and tours throughout Europe.

 To learn more about Herman and his work, click here.

 Cannon is a certified Naturalist and Educator with almost 20 years experience living in some of the wildest places left on Earth; he has empowered thousands of people with skills that they will use for the rest of their lives, and pass on to future generations; he has guided many seekers in re-kindling intimate relationships with the wild world and its wonders; and he is very excited about this new collaboration with friend and teacher Herman Kathan.